-Rules and Regulations Concerning use of Department Equipment
+D. Rules and Regulations Concerning use of Department Equipment

-These are the formal conditions under which use may be made of DEPARTMENT OF COMPUTER SCIENCE equipment in the teaching network of the Department of Computer Science and on level 6 of the Engineering Thom building.
+These are the formal conditions under which use may be made of Computer Science equipment in the Department of Computer Science and on level six of the Thom Building.
 Users must abide by the rules; anyone wishing to use the facilities of the Department of Computer Science must sign a declaration to do so.